johnstonskj/rust-xml_dom/README.md

 **Version 0.1.4** (_in progress_)

-* Refactor, add a `level2` module, allowing other levels to be added at a later time.
+* **BREAKING** Refactor, add a `level2` module, allowing other levels to be added at a later time.
-* Implement the following methods:
+* Implemented the following methods:
   * `Node::clone_node`;
   * `Node::normalize`.
   * `Namespaced::normalize_mappings`.